laalyn/utahhook/README.md

 ![this](Pictures/mainmenu-ss.png)

-*Note:* if you are getting crashes ( that are unrelated to game updates ) Try disabling shader precaching in your Steam Client -> Steam -> Settings -> Shader Pre-Caching.
+*Note:* if you are getting crashes ( that are unrelated to game updates ) Try disabling shader precaching in your Steam Client -> Steam -> Settings -> Shader Pre-Caching. if the crash is because you are visiting an old commit, try updating valve sdk values in the sdk folder.

 ## Using the hack